On behalf of The Law Office of Gustavo E. Frances, P.A.

-No, as mentioned above, because Florida is a “No Fault” state, you do not have to prove that your spouse committed adultery to get divorces.
+No, as mentioned above, because Florida is a “No-Fault” state, you do not have to prove that your spouse committed adultery to get divorces.

 The division of property in Florida will be done by the courts in an equitable manner.
 The fact that one party committed adulty will generally not affect this process.
-However, if it is discovered that the spouse who committed adultery spent large amount of money on the person they cheated with, to the detriment of their spouse, the injured party (non-cheating spouse) may receive a greater share of the marital property.
+However, if it is discovered that the spouse who committed adultery spent a large amount of money on the person they cheated with, to the detriment of their spouse, the injured party (non-cheating spouse) may receive a greater share of the marital property.

 The court will always be guided by what is in the best interest of the child when making custody and visitation decisions.
 Adultery could be taken into account when determining the moral fitness of the parent.
 It will all depend on the circumstances surrounding the adulterous relationship.

 We know that this is not how you envisioned your marriage turning out.
 However, we know that you may need legal assistance to get through the divorce process.
-At The Law Office of Gustavo E. Frances, we understand the complexities surrounding all issues of divorce proceedings.
+At The Law Office Of Gustavo E. Frances, P.A., we understand the complexities surrounding all issues of divorce proceedings.
 Let us get to work today to ensure that you are treated fairly by your spouse.
 Our knowledgeable and experienced team will handle negotiations and work to help you get this divorce finalized.
-If you need a Fort Lauderdale divorce attorney, you can contact us by clicking here or calling 954-297-6546 for a free consultation.
+If you need a Fort Lauderdale divorce lawyer, you can contact us by clicking here or calling 954-297-6546 for a free consultation.